-Filtering Companies use Spam Traps as a tool to identify which emails they should place in the spam/junk folder.
+Moreover, filtering companies use spam traps to identify which emails they should place in the spam/junk folder.
 In their eyes, it’s a sign that you are not obtaining emails legitimately or following email best practices.
-Even worse, sending to spam traps can lead to Klaviyo IPs being blacklisted, which leads to deliverability issues on our infrastructure, ultimately impacting Klaviyo’s other customers who are making an effort to implement best practices.
+Even worse, sending to spam traps can lead to Klaviyo IPs being blocklisted, which leads to deliverability issues on our infrastructure, ultimately impacting Klaviyo’s other customers who are making an effort to implement best practices.

-It's impossible to identify specific email addresses that are Spam Traps because this information is not publicized, but finding people who aren’t engaging with your brand (or potential Spam Traps) is possible.
-The easiest way to find Spam Traps in your list is by creating a segment of anyone who has never engaged with your brand.
+It's impossible to identify specific email addresses that are spam traps because this information is not publicized.
+However, finding people who aren’t engaging with your brand and are potential spam traps is possible.
+To do so, create a segment of anyone who has never engaged with your brand.

-For example, we know that Spam Traps are not real people, so there are some things that a Spam Trap simply cannot do.
-A Spam Trap can’t open or click an email, they also can’t start a checkout or place an order.
-They can’t be active on site, view products, open support tickets, leave product reviews, or forget their password because these are events that require human action.
-With all of that being said, we can utilize the data available in Klaviyo to segment out totally unengaged contacts.
+For example, since we know that spam traps aren't real people, there are some things they simply cannot do.
+A spam trap can’t open/click an email, start a checkout, or place an order, be active on site, view products, open support tickets, leave product reviews, or forget their password because these events require human action.
+Utilize this data in Klaviyo to segment out totally unengaged contacts.

-When it comes to creating a segment of unengaged profiles, you’ll need to include people who have received a certain number of emails, never opening, and never clicking in your criteria.
-The number of received emails that you decide to use for this will depend on the data you have available and how long you’ve been sending emails (either on Klaviyo or a different Email Service Provider you used previously).
+When creating a segment of unengaged profiles, include people who have received a certain number of emails and have never opened and clicked any of them.
+The number of received emails that you decide to use will depend on the data you have available and how long you’ve been sending, either on Klaviyo or a previous email service provider.

-Notice that in this example segment, someone has to have received at least 10 MailChimp emails but only 1 Klaviyo email.
+Notice that, in the segment above, someone has to have received at least 10 Mailchimp emails but only 1 Klaviyo email.
 This would be a good way to find inactive profiles if you are a new sender on Klaviyo, but have existing open/click data from your former ESP.